 MIT Grant for Graduate Students with Children

-The MIT Grant for Graduate Students with Children is a need-blind pilot that MIT is launching for the 2020-2021 academic year.
+The MIT Grant for Graduate Students with Children is a need-blind program.
 All PhD students whose children live with them are eligible for this grant.
 In addition, Master’s students enrolled in most programs that award the Master of Science, and in programs awarding the Master of Architecture or Master in City Planning, are eligible if their children live with them (see eligibility details below).

 The grant may be used to cover expenses such as childcare, health care, and housing.
 While it does not cover the bulk of childcare expenses, the grant is intended to help alleviate some of the financial hardship our student parents face while allowing them flexibility to tailor childcare to their needs.